Mind the Gap: Anti-Critical Quantum Metrology

 The finite-component quantum phase transition occurs when the coefficient in front of $(\hat{a} + \hat{a}^\dagger)^2$ reaches the critical value at $g =g_c \equiv\sqrt{\omega \Omega}$ at which the effective oscillator frequency $\omega \sqrt{1-{g^2}/g_c^2}$ vanishes, leading to a closing of the energy gap.
 While conventional critical metrology would operate in the vicinity of this critical point~\cite{PhysRevLett.124.120504,PhysRevResearch.4.043074,PhysRevLett.130.090802}, where the quantum Fisher information diverges, the anti-critical approach deliberately avoids the critical point and the associated critical slowing down.
 Instead, we engineer parameter regimes in which the correlations as well as the estimation precision increase while the effective energy gap becomes larger.
 This allows us to retain the metrological enhancement of correlated states without the detrimental scaling of timescales (see Fig.~\ref{fig:fig1} for a schematic illustration).
-In the following, we revise the critical metrology approach and then introduce the anti-critical metrology protocol.
+In the context of the quantum Rabi model (see Supplemental Material~\cite{SM} for alternative models), one can achieve such an opening by considering the high-energy sector and replacing $\hat \sigma_z \to +1$.
+The resulting effective Hamiltonian reads